 In this tutorial, you will learn how to upgrade the Umbraco database to a new version.
 Every once in a while Umbraco will release an update that will require a database upgrade.
 We all know we need to upgrade, however, upgrades can be problematic, especially updates to the production website!

-A website can be a company's gateway to making sales, generating leads or getting customer engagement.
-In some companies, zero-time is vital.
-If the website is down for maintenance while it's being upgraded, it can cost a company hundreds, or even thousands of pounds in lost revenue.
+A website can be a company's gateway to making sales, generating leads, and building customer engagement.
+In some companies, zero downtime web hosting is vital.
+If a website needs to be taken down for maintenance while it's being upgraded, it can cost a company hundreds or even thousands of pounds in lost revenue.
 One way to create zero time deployments is to do the upgrades offline.
 In most organisations of a certain size, you will have multiple environments, UAT, Staging, Live.
-Having these different environments is vital for business continuity but poses a problem when we upgrade.
+Having these different environments is vital for business continuity, however, it introduces more problems when upgrading.
 How do you update the database for each environment?
 Read on to learn how!

 How To Force The Upgrade Wizard To Display

-Open up your web.config file and in your section you should find a key called 'umbracoConfigurationStatus':
+appSettings you should find a key called